 consumers felt more optimistic about employment prospects and

 the economic outlook, according to a Thomson Reuters/University

 of Michigan index, easing the gloom from Europe.

-The Dow Jones industrial average closed up 4.07
+The Dow Jones industrial average was up 1.56 points,

 European shares provisionally ended flat, paring losses on

 the U.S. data, which included a government report that wholesale